Non-DCR Solar Panels June 2026: Banned or Allowed?

 Price difference: DCR panels carry a cost premium due to the domestic cell requirement.
 The gap has been narrowing as ALMM List-II certified capacity grows — currently at 29,758 MW after the 7th revision.
 For subsidy-linked projects, the post-subsidy economics typically offset the premium.

-The Confusion Is Real — And It's Costing EPCs Money
+The Confusion Is Real, and It's Costing EPCs Money

 Since late 2025, the phrase "Non-DCR panels will be banned from June 2026" has been spreading through WhatsApp groups, YouTube channels, and installer networks across India.
 Some of it is accurate.
 Most of it is oversimplified.
 And when EPCs make procurement decisions based on incomplete information, the financial consequences can be severe.